mirima2/software_guidelines/docs/source/introduction.rst

 The metadata from software archives should be included in the OpenAIRE information space and exposed when:

 	* the software is an open source research software,
-	* the software is related to a publication or a dataset already in OpenAIRE e.g. a software referred by an open access article
+	* the software is related to a publication or a dataset already in OpenAIRE e.g. a software referred by an open access article,
 	* the software is linked to a project.

 By implementing the OpenAIRE Guidelines, software archive managers are facilitating the creation of enhanced publications and building the stepping-stones for a linked data infrastructure for research.